SACAS went Global

 SACAS Ireland aims to be the leading provider of assessments for various management systems and the certification of products, processes, and services.
 The organization is committed to focusing on customer needs.

-Beginning with its existing customer base in several countries, such as Africa, Germany, and the United Kingdom, SACAS Ireland plans to expand by offering new, demand-driven assessment services that create value for customers.
-Building on successful assessments, SACAS Ireland will pursue international growth by attracting new customers in promising markets and collaborating with partners for mutual development.
+Beginning with its existing customer base in several countries, including Africa, Germany, and the United Kingdom, SACAS Ireland plans to expand by offering new, demand-driven assessment services that create value for its customers.
+Building on the success of its assessments, SACAS Ireland will pursue international growth by attracting new customers in promising markets and collaborating with partners for mutual development.

-Through its business activities, SACAS Ireland generates profits that provide a satisfactory return on equity and allow for further investment in growth and development.
+Through its business activities, SACAS Ireland generates profits that provide a satisfactory return on equity, allowing for further investment in growth and development.
 Consequently, the company's success hinges on its employees, internal and external auditors, and partners, who are its most important assets.

 Our Purpose